 ISO/IEC/IEEE 60559-2011, Information technology – Microprocessor Systems – Floating-Point arithmetic

-3. Terms and definitions, symbols and conventions
+3. Terms and definitions.

 3.1 Terms and definitions

-For the purposes of this document, the terms and definitions given in ISO/IEC 2382–1, in 24772-1, ISO/IEC 1539-1:2018 and the following apply.
+For the purposes of this document, the terms and definitions given in ISO/IEC 24772-1:2024, ISO/IEC 1539-1:2018 and the following apply.
 Other terms are defined where they appear in italic type.
 The precise statement of the following definitions can be found in the Fortran standard.

 3.2